-If you have been accused of a crime in New Jersey, your sentence—or punishment—will take the defendant’s state of mind into account.
-Two notable exceptions to that rule are in the violation of a statute, and when dealing with a per se crime that does not require evidence of intent.
+If you have been accused of a crime in New Jersey, the case may depend on your “mens rea”.
+This takes the defendant’s state of mind into account.
+One notable exception to that rule are in the violation of statute dealing with a per se crime.
+Such a crime does not require evidence of intent.

 Working with a New Jersey criminal defense attorney will help craft the arguments regarding intent.
 For example, what evidence may be excluded as too prejudicial or what may be included as relevant to counter the prosecution’s case?

-According to the laws of New Jersey, which have wholly adopted the Model Penal Code, the mental state, or mens rea, of the defendant can range between one of four states.
+NJ has almost wholly adopted the Model Penal Code.
+Accordingly, the mental state, or mens rea, of the defendant can range between one of four states.
 These are listed in a recent LectLaw.com article as:

 - “intention” or “purpose,”